Altiran/.github/CONTRIBUTING.md

 ## General workflow

-1. (External contributors only) Create a fork of the repository
+1. (External contributors only) Create a fork of the repository.
-2. Pull any changes from `main` to make sure you're up-to-date
+2. Pull any changes from `main` to make sure you're up-to-date.
 3. Create a branch from `main`.
     * Give your branch a name that describes your change (e.g., add-cool-feature).
     * Focus on one change per branch.